daniel-e/stealthy/README.md

 ![status](status.png)

-* A green check is shown when your message has been received by all clients of the chat.
+* A green check is shown when your message has been received by all clients.
 * A yellow number shows how many ACKs are pending.

 ### Choosing between symmetric and asymmetric encryption